huangli712/ACTest/docs/src/examples/generate.md

-# Generating spectra and correlators
+# Generating Spectra and Correlators

 !!! info